 For more information, see my Curriculum Vitae.

 I am the holder of ERC starting grant 313360 EPS, called Epistemic Protocol Synthesis.
 This five year project (2013-2018) started February 2013, at LORIA Nancy.
 It is executed in the section (equipe) CELLO, which stands for: Computational Epistemic Logic in LOrraine.
-Apart from myself, CELLO currently has the following members:
+There are job vacancies with an application deadline of 15 May 2014.
+Apart from myself, currently CELLO has the following members:

 email@example.com, personal website, Google Scholar Profile ; visiting PhD student from Peking University

 firstname.lastname@example.org, personal website, DBLP comp sci bibl ; postdoc

 email@example.com, personal website, DBLP comp sci bibl , Google Scholar Profile ; postdoc

 firstname.lastname@example.org, personal website, DBLP comp sci bibl ; PhD student